3dem/emhub/docs/installation/basic_setup.rst

 Mail Config
 ~~~~~~~~~~~

-It is possible to define some variables related to a Mail Server.
-In that way,
+It is possible to define variables related to a Mail Server.
-EMhub can send emails for some notifications.
+This allows EMhub to send emails for various notifications.

 .. code-block:: python